About Us

 We hope your interest in and perhaps passion for embroidery can be nourished here on our site.
 We are an association of like-minded people as regards embroidery, fibres and textile art in Canada and across the world.
 Yes, we have Canadian and international members.
 Anyone can be a member.

-We have 40 chapters across Canada that meet to share their enthusiasm for embroidery.
+We have more than 35 chapters across Canada that meet to share their enthusiasm for embroidery.
 Our association and our chapters are committed to teaching by sharing and learning from each other and from national and international experts.
 What if a chapter is not close to you or doesn’t meet when you can attend?
 No problem, you can join us as a national or international member or you can join our on-line chapter, Virtual Threads.

 We offer fellowship in all our chapters and places we get together.
 Those places may be in-person in our chapters, at our annual seminar or virtually with our on-line chapter and during one of our cyber courses.
 We invite you to join us in our shared passion.
 We can all learn from each other.